Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Three-Stage Climbing System

-Sophisticated elevator mechanism for traversal bar ascent with anti-swing features.
+Sophisticated belt-and-piston elevator mechanism engineered for traversal bar ascent with

 Belt and Piston Design: Advanced system enabling rapid bar-to-bar

-Swing Reduction: Piston mechanism pulls robot to lower center of mass
+Anti-Swing Mechanism: Piston pulls robot closer to lower center of mass

-Dual Hook System: Fixed and moving hooks with precision tilt angles
+Dual Hook System: Fixed and moving hooks with precision-engineered tilt

 Spring-Loaded Fixed Hooks: Allow bar to slide through during